 Students who miss more than a total of eight days (excused or unexcused) per course during a semester will not receive credit toward graduation unless one of the following conditions is met:

 a.
 The student makes up the absences.
 The high school shall provide opportunities for students to make up time missed from classes.
-The maximum number of days that a student may make up per semester is four.
-The maximum number of class periods that a student may make up per semester is 16.
-All make-up work must be completed in the same semester as the absences.

-b.
+These opportunities may include after school, Saturday school, teacher workdays, summer school, etc. Students shall be required to make up time missed from classes within the established school make-up schedule and have the make-up time completed within four weeks after the semester in which the absences occurred. b.
 The principal grants a waiver.
 Students whose academic standing is adversely affected by this standard have the right to appeal for a waiver.
 The appeal must be submitted to the principal in writing along with any appropriate and/or required documentation.
 Waivers of absences may be granted by the principal only when extenuating circumstances exist.

 Students with excused absences due to documented chronic health problems are exempt from this policy.